 - 1/2 cup blueberry jam

-Scoop tablespoons of dough and flatten each one in your hand.
+Scoop about 1 tablespoon of dough and flatten it slightly in your palm.